andreaippo/anagram-utils/README.md

 Since some state knowledge is requested for implementing the history check, I took advantage of the `HistoryService` to use such state knowledge in order to avoid re-executing the two-way check, if possible.

-For example, requesting a computation-intensive two-way check on the same inputs twice (or more) in a row, will only cause the algorithm to be executed the first time.
-The remaining times, results will be fetched from history.

 The data structure backing the history is a simple `HashMap`, which of course comes with limitations both in terms of reliability and space, due to the storage in RAM.
 A fancier implementation could involve some kind of persistence.